Digital-SC: Digital Semantic Communication with Adaptive Network Split and Learned Non-Linear Quantization: numerical results

-In this portion of the experiment, we still simplify the experimental setup by fixing the split point after the third layer.
-The model only uses the CE loss function (i.e., case 1), which is also the model with the ideal channel in Fig. 7.
-The proposed model with SLL in the noise channel (i.e., case 3) can outperform the model with CE in the noiseless channel (i.e., case 1) in the analog fashion.
-When using quantization module to convert analog semantic communication into digital semantic communication, there is about 1\% performance loss, as observed when comparing case 2 (interpreted as DJSCC) vs. case 4 and case 3 (interpreted as DJSCC) vs. case 6.
-This performance loss results from the fact that the features of analog fashion are converted to features with discrete quantization levels, which are friendly to off-the-shelf hardware.
-Moreover, when using structured pruning to reduce the bandwidth, the model of case 5 is able to reduce communication bandwidth by approximately 4 times with only a slight loss in accuracy compared to the model of case 4.
-This leads to increased efficiency and decreased demand for communication resources in resource-constrained joint device-edge communication scenarios.
-Furthermore, when the SLL is implemented in the digital semantic communication, the model of case 7 can achieve a better compression rate ($z=10$ vs. $z=14$) and higher accuracy (ACC=92.44\% vs. ACC=92.23\%) compared to the model of case 5.
-The results demonstrate that the structured pruning and SLL can significantly improve communication efficiency and model performance for joint device-edge digital semantic communication system.
+In this experiment, the setup is simplified by fixing the split point after the 9-th layer.
+The model only uses the CE loss function (case 1), which is also the model with the ideal channel in Fig. 7.
+The proposed model with SLL in the noise channel (case 3) outperforms the model with CE in the noiseless channel (case 1) in an analog fashion.
+The structured pruning module can reduce redundancy in semantic features, and results in a slight accuracy loss of about 1\% in analog semantic communication.
+This is evident when comparing cases 2 and 4 or cases 3 and 6.
+However, the bandwidth can be compressed to approximately $1/10$ of its original size ($z=128$ vs. $z=13$), leading to increased efficiency and decreased demand for communication resources in resource-constrained joint device-edge communication scenarios.
+The quantization module can be used to convert analog semantic communication into digital semantic communication, resulting in about 2\% performance loss when comparing cases 4 and 6 or cases 5 and 7.
+Furthermore, when the SLL is implemented in digital semantic communication, it achieves a higher accuracy to reduce the impact of the quantization module and pruning module when comparing cases 4 to 5 and cases 6 to 7.
+The results demonstrate that the structured pruning and SLL can significantly improve communication efficiency and model performance for joint device-edge digital semantic communication systems.